Explore

 Resolution

-A motion was made by Councilmember Briggs, seconded by Councilmember Mallek, that the Resolution be Approved as Amended.
-On a voice vote, the [Enter Title] declared the motion carried.
+The question being, the motion that was made by Councilmember Radina, seconded by Councilmember Disch, that the Resolution be approved as amended.
+On a voice vote, the Mayor declared the motion carried unanimously.

 Attachments